ToolJet/ToolJet/docs/docs/data-sources/snowflake.md

 ```

 :::tip
 Query results can be transformed using transformations.
-Read our transformations documentation to see how: [link](/docs/tutorial/transformations)
+Read our [transformations](/docs/tutorial/transformations) documentation to learn more.
 :::

 </div>